rachelwritingcode/rachelwritingcodeblog/_posts/2022-05-13-Golang-Security.md

 <br>

 Intezar labs, reports that Go malware will continue to increase.
 Malware written in Go is elusive to Antivirus programs and cyber security researchers find it challenging to analyze.
-Google built Go for the cloud, and as a result, attacks in the cloud are predicted to increase as more assets are stored in the cloud.
-I have a list of references I used in my presentation slides, you can find a link to them [here](https://docs.google.com/presentation/d/1vMoJk-ybBnkJ7ATxASoPPo734Hw8i3n-sfLdbZQB6Ac/edit?usp=sharing).
-You'll also find that I summarize the key points of Go malware and provide my own insights using the Lockleed Martin cyber kill chain.
+Google built Go for the cloud, and as a result, attacks in the cloud are predicted to increase as more assets are stored there.
+I have a list of research references I used in my presentation slides, you can find a link to them [here](https://docs.google.com/presentation/d/1vMoJk-ybBnkJ7ATxASoPPo734Hw8i3n-sfLdbZQB6Ac/edit?usp=sharing).
+You'll also find that I summarize the key points of Go malware and provide my own insights on how to mitigate risk, using the Lockleed Martin cyber kill chain.

 <br>